munificent/craftinginterpreters/book/control-flow.md

 grammar and libraries simple.
 Code should be obvious more than beautiful.

 Somewhere in the middle you have languages like Java, C# and Python.
-Eventually you reach Ruby, C++, Perl, and D, languages which have stuffed so much syntax into their grammar, they are running out of punctuation characters on the keyboard.
+Eventually you reach Ruby, C++, Perl, and D -- languages which have stuffed so much syntax into their grammar, they are running out of punctuation characters on the keyboard.